On this page

 - Teratogenicity / Embryotoxicity: Not known to harm the unborn child.

 - Reproductive Toxicity: Not known to be a reproductive hazard.

 - Mutagenicity: Conclusions cannot be drawn from the limited studies available.

 Eye Contact: Quickly and gently blot or brush chemical off the face.
-Immediately flush the contaminated eye(s) with lukewarm, gently flowing water for 5 minutes, while holding the eyelid(s) open.
-If irritation or pain persists, see a doctor.
+Immediately flush the contaminated eye(s) with gently flowing water for 5 minutes, occasionally lifting the upper and lower eyelids.
+If irritation or pain persists, get medical attention.

 Ingestion: Have victim rinse mouth with water.
-Call a Poison Centre or doctor if the victim feels unwell.
+Get medical attention if the victim feels unwell.

-First Aid Comments: If exposed or concerned, see a doctor for medical advice.
-All first aid procedures should be periodically reviewed by a doctor familiar with the chemical and its conditions of use in the workplace.
+First Aid Comments: If exposed or concerned, see a medical professional for advice.
+All first aid procedures should be periodically reviewed by a medical professional familiar with the chemical and its conditions of use in the workplace.

 Note to Physicians: Some jurisdictions specifically regulate an ingredient of this product and require a complete medical surveillance program.
 Specific information should be sought from the appropriate government agency in your jurisdiction.